ezsota/pathfinder/README.md

 - Responsive and modern design

 # AI Art Disclaimer
-Spacecraft images were sketched by me, then fed into AI to render images seen on /listings.
+- Spacecraft images were sketched by me, then fed into AI to render images seen on /listings.
+- Original sketches can be found under src/assets/backups/ships_sketched.png

 **AI Prompt:**
 _"Transform these sketches into realistic 3D-style images suitable for a website.
 The images must be responsive to various screen sizes while maintaining high quality."_